 SB 901 Requirement Description Plan Section Number b (2) (M) A statement of how the local publicly owned electric utility will restore service after a wildfire.
 6.4 b (2) (N) A description of the processes and procedures the local publicly owned electric utility or electrical cooperative shall use to do all of the following: b (2) (N) (i) Monitor and audit the wildfire mitigation plan.
 7.3 b (2) (N) (ii) Identify any deficiencies in the wildfire mitigation plan or its implementation, and correct those deficiencies.
-7.3.1 b (2) (N) (iii) Monitor and audit the effectiveness of electrical line and b (3) The local publicly owned electric utility or electrical cooperative shall present each wildfire mitigation plan in an appropriately noticed public meeting.
+7.3.1 b (2) (N) (iii) Monitor and audit the effectiveness of electrical line and equipment inspections, including inspections performed by contractors that are carried out under the plan, and other applicable statutes, or commission rules.
+7.3.2 b (3) The local publicly owned electric utility or electrical cooperative shall present each wildfire mitigation plan in an appropriately noticed public meeting.
 The local publicly owned utility or electrical cooperative shall accept comments on its wildfire mitigation plan from the public, other local and state agencies, and interested parties, and shall verify that the wildfire mitigation plan complies with all applicable rules, regulations, and standards as appropriate.
 8.2 (c) The local publicly owned electric utility or electrical cooperative shall contract with a qualified independent evaluator with experience in assessing the safe operation of electrical infrastructure to review and assess the comprehensiveness of its wildfire mitigation plan.
 The independent evaluator shall issue a report that shall be made available on the internet web site of the local publicly owned electric utility or electrical cooperative and shall present the report at a public meeting of the local publicly owned electric utility's or electrical cooperative's governing board.
 8.3